dongdong-yang/beautify-select.js/README.md

 # display-value-as-column.js

-## Since moden browsers cannot format options of select, so here is a tricky solution to allow
+## Since moden browsers cannot format options of select, so here is a tricky solution to enable it.

 >**This solution is very tricky and smart, great idea comes from *dkellner*, check the link in bottom.**